Sogandste/EVisionary/README.md

-Large data files are excluded from the GitHub repository for size and licensing considerations and are distributed through alternative channels.
+Raw source data should be obtained from the original repositories according to their licensing and redistribution terms.

-Direct DuckDB querying
+Programmatic Querying

-Basic cargo retrieval:
+Example DuckDB query:

         python